 Titan-RT!
 Crossing the Longest Suspension Bridge in Germany

-After spending a lot of time touring old buildings in Quedlinburg, it was time for adventure.
+After spending time touring old buildings in Quedlinburg, it was time for adventure.
 Time for the Titan RT!
-Now, I don’t do well with heights… all the symptoms, shakes, sweats, nausea, wash over me in a wave.
+Now, I don’t do well with heights.
+All the symptoms, shakes, sweats, nausea, wash over me in a wave.
 So, what was I doing on the longest suspension bridge in Germany?
 My fearless partner convinced me it “would be fun”.
-(Keep in mind, this is a guy who considers the time he hung upside down from a hot air balloon with his news camera to be one of his favorite memories).
+(Keep in mind, this is a guy who considers the time he hung upside down from a hot air balloon with his news camera to be one of his favorite memories.).
 I made it though!
 All 458 meters.
 It helped that even more fearless people were bungee jumping from the cabin at the center of the bridge, and zip-liners were flying past us every few minutes, proving that a simple walk was no big deal.

 You know what?
 It WAS fun (in a way that clutching the railing and inwardly cursing people who are jumping up and down on a moving bridge is fun).
 And it’s a memory I will never forget.